 - Hippie Fair Have fun browsing – and eating street food – in Ipanema.

 - Berinjela Used records and CDs hidden in the bowels of a Centro shopping gallery.

 - Toca do Vinícius A must for bossa nova fans.

-- Arlequim Wide-ranging music selection, plus an appealing in-store cafe.
+- Arlequim Wide-ranging music selection, plus an appealing cafe.

 - Bossa Nova & Companhia Copacabana's best place for delving into Rio's musical legacy.

 - Pleidisco Known for its guitars and stringed instruments.